sagemath/trac_to_gh/Issue 2906.md

 # Issue 2906: notebook -- there is a "sagetex" command; it is untested and completely broken right now.  remove it (i.e., don't export to top level all.py)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2906

 Original creator: was